tselouie/PersonalHealthRecord/README.md

 The HTTP server inside the container will start, and listen on port 8010.
 You can access the server at http://localhost:8010.

 ## Database
-fThis project uses MySQL database from Docker.
+This project uses MySQL database from Docker.
 | File          | Description                                           |
 |---------------|-------------------------------------------------------|
 | db_init.sql   | This defines the table creations along with two dummy users.    |